lbruton/PreciousMetalInventoryTool/README.md

 ## 🆕 What's New in v3.2.05rc
 - Disclaimer splash hides permanently after you click "I Understand"
+- Header branding adapts to the hosting domain and subtitle now reads "The open source precious metals tracking tool."
+- Each API provider stores its own API key independently

 ## 🆕 What's New in v3.2.04rc
 - Negative prices in imported files now default to $0 instead of causing errors